Start Date: July 2013

 Achievement First is a non-profit charter school management organization that is creating a network of achievement-gap-closing public schools in New York, Connecticut and other high-need areas in the Northeast.
 Achievement First currently operates 22 schools in Brooklyn, NY, and New Haven, Bridgeport and Hartford, CT (and will expand to Rhode Island in 2013).
 Over the next five years, Achievement First plans to open 10-15 additional schools, spanning the full K-12 spectrum and creating college-prep opportunities for more than 12,000 urban students.
 Beyond our students and schools, Achievement First is an engaged and prominent partner in the larger conversation about how to improve public education and student achievement in our country.
 For more information about the Achievement First mission, model, our schools and team, please visit our website at www.achievementfirst.org .

-Responsibilities of Achievement First School Teachers Include but Are Not Limited to:
+Responsibilities of Achievement First School Behavior Specialists Include But Are Not Limited to:

 Skills and Characteristics

-- Attend all professional development, team planning and data analysis meetings
+- Attend all professional development sessions and staff meetings

-- Team player: maturity, humility, strong work ethic, follow-through, sense of humor, willingness to respond positively to feedback and “roll-up-my-sleeves” attitude.
+Maturity, humility, strong work ethic, sense of humor, and “roll-up-my-sleeves” attitude

 Educational Background and Work Experience